Hiking NB bloggers James and Vicki Donald share their top picks for waterfall chasing.

 If you visit any of the waterfalls promise me that you will take a few minutes to just sit and enjoy the sights and sounds, and feel the magic of these places.
 Think of the people who have visited this same place over thousands of years.
 If you have young kids you probably won’t get a couple of minutes to just sit, but you can find the magic through them if you look for it.

-James and Vicki Donald are the creators of the Hiking NB website and Explore Everywhere Podcast.
-They are attempting to hike every trail in the province and have almost reached their goal.
+James and Vicki Donald are the creators of the Hiking NB website, Paddling NB website, and the Explore Everywhere Podcast.
+They are attempting to hike every trail and paddle every waterway in the province.
 They share their adventures and trail information on the website, on the podcast, on social media, on radio and in magazines.